superluminar-io/aws_fundamentals_workshop/docs/labs/lab_4/1_hands_on.md

 At this point, you should have:

-- Created an S3 bucket using CDK
+- Created an S3 bucket using Pulumi
 - Launched an EC2 instance in the public subnet
 - Configured the EC2 instance to use Systems Manager Session Manager
 - Successfully connected to the EC2 instance using Session Manager